Chloeiii/Leetcode/README.md

 	}

+### Heap
+What is a Heap?
+A heap is a binary tree-based data structure that satisfies the heap property, which is a specialized order property that helps maintain efficient access to the root element.

+There are two types of heaps:

+	Min-Heap
+	Max-Heap

 ___
 ### Min Heap
-A Min-Heap is a complete binary tree in which the value in each internal node is greater than or equal to the values in the children of that node.
+In a min-heap, the root node has the smallest value in the entire tree.
+This means that every parent node is less than or equal to its children.

+Properties:

+	- The smallest element is at the root.
+	- The tree is complete (every level of the tree is filled from left to right).

+Operations:

+	Insert: Insert a new element at the bottom and then "bubble up" to maintain the heap property.
+	Extract Min: Remove the root element (smallest) and replace it with the last element, then "bubble down" to maintain the heap property.

-	Mapping the elements of a heap into an array is trivial: if a node is stored a index k, then its left child is stored at index 2k + 1 its right child at index 2k + 2.
+	Mapping the elements of a heap into an array is trivial: if a node is stored a index k, then its left child is stored at index 2k + 1 its right child at index 2k + 2. e.g.
-Ex:

 		    5                      13
 		 /      \               /       \